 Look, if you read the needed ingredients below you wouldn’t think this butter prawns recipe is Asian at all because they are all quite straight forward.
 But then it’s only the curry leaves that make the difference here, believe me.
 These flavorful leaves are also pretty hard to find, I agree.
 Since I happened to walk past an Asian supermarket not long ago, I bought some for this recipe.
 I dried the remaining leaves for later.

-Curry leaves are quite peppery in taste and have this very subtle flavor.
-Can you substitute them by curry powder then?
-No, these two have nothing in common.
+Curry leaves are quite peppery in taste and have a very subtle flavor.
+Can you replace them by curry powder then?
+No, these two ingredients have nothing in common.
 My local supermarket sometimes sells Thai basil.
-Maybe that’s a more suitable plan B here.
+Maybe that’s a more suitable alternative if you ask me.

 My creamy butter prawns recipe: a Malaysian recipe for prawns in a creamy curry leaf sauce… Serve these prawns with rice.

 Have you ever wondered what the most popular recipe here on my website is?
 Well, these butter prawns!
 The hubs and I adored this Malaysian dish.
 We served these creamy butter prawns over a bowl of steamed rice.
 Perfect.

 Thanks Jackie for this fab idea!